seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 ## 2.2 The 7-Component Universal System Model (Architectural Template)

-To move from diagnosis to design we adopt a 7-component functional template that captures the essential elements required for viability across physical, informational, and cognitive systems.
+To move from diagnosis to design we adopt a 7-component functional template (Fig. 2) that captures the essential elements required for viability across physical, informational, and cognitive systems.
 Each component is presented with a formal operational definition useful for modeling and experiment design.

 1. **Inputs:** exogenous and endogenous resources, signals, or intents entering the system.
 2. **Processes:** transformation functions (deterministic or stochastic) acting on inputs to produce intermediate states.